bdpscseaiml/airlines/README.md

 # airlines
-This repository was a fork of https://github.com/Tripli33/airlines
+This repository was a clone of https://github.com/Tripli33/airlines